RodgerOliver/ethical-hacking/README.md

 #### DOM Based

-With his type of vulnerability the code is executed on the client with no need to send it to the server.
+With his type of vulnerability, the code is executed on the client with no need to send it to the server.

 ### Zed Attack Proxy (ZAP)

-ZAP is a tool that search for
-vulnerabilities in web application.
+ZAP is a tool that searches for vulnerabilities in web application.